iamarkadyt/aacli/README.md

 - Using expensive SSO solutions (3rd party single sign-on SaaS platforms) and writing custom CLI toolkits for integrating with said platforms for programmatic AWS access (early and unnecessary complexity,  financial and development time costs).
 - Or not using any MFA at all and just using plain permanent AWS IAM user credentials (terribly insecure).

 This project aims to provide a secure and efficient alternative solution to both of these options.

-I also think that it's a great tool for bootstrappers or any early stage software startups built on AWS, that are not yet ready to invest into solutions like Okta which cost thousands of dollars in upfront costs (annual contract minimums), but want to have a great day-to-day cloud operations security to keep the attack surface of their digital business to a minimum.
+It's a great tool for bootstrappers or any early stage software startups built on AWS, that are not yet ready to invest into solutions like Okta which cost thousands of dollars in upfront costs (annual contract minimums), but want to have a great day-to-day cloud operations security to keep the attack surface of their digital business to a minimum.

 # Secure AWS authentication model